lumentae/provisioner/README.md

 ## Features

 - Quickly create new Minecraft servers
-- Currently only supports Fabric servers and Modrinth mods
+- Currently only supports Fabric, Neoforge and Modrinth mods
 - Manage mods and configuration with ease

 ## Example Usage